margherita-lera/GalaxyClassifier/journal.md

 Gigi ha unito e sistemato quello che ha fatto Gabri ieri, con quello fatto da Marghe e Gigi ieri.
 Ha aggiunto una funzione `validationxepoca`

+In gio branch.

+Fixed rgb handling inside the NN class.
+Minor * aesthetic * changes in the convolutional cycle.
+Put batchnorm before pooling.
+It might go before ReLU even, but it is probably something to test out.
+Got rid of sigmoid until we mappily use mappy.
+Fixed the evaluation error(?).
+It used to compute the mean by the last RMSE value, now it uses the running one.
+Put nn.ReLU() instead of F.relu inside initialization of NN.
+Forgot I could write in Italian in here.